JobdeVogel/Solar-Irradiation-Prediction/README.md

 Having multiple version of Visual Studio may lead to issues in building the required modules.

+### Installation
+* Download the zip file or pull this repo with git.
-Install IrradianceNet on Windows by running:
+* Install IrradianceNet on Windows by running: `install.bat`
-`install.bat`

 ### How to run?
 #### Download a 3DBAG dataset: